jsha/servercert/docs/BR.md

 This method does not allow pruning.

-This method allows CNAME lookups when choosing ADN.
+This method does not allow CNAME lookups when choosing the ADN.

 This method allows Onion Domain Name issuance.